 A request submitted through NSW LRS must be either be submitted:

-Once a request is validly lodged with NSW LRS, the request will be forwarded to the Registrar General.
-Under delegation from the Surveyor General, the Registrar General will consider the request and, if appropriate, issue a certification under section 9B of the Surveying and Spatial Information Act 2002.
+A request that is validly lodged with NSW LRS will be forwarded to the Registrar General.
+Under delegation from the Surveyor General, the Registrar General will consider the request and, if appropriate, issue a certification under section 9B of the Act.
 The Registrar General may contact the applicant directly about the request.

 Once NSW LRS receives the certification from the Registrar General, NSW LRS will provide the requisitions or requests for further information to the newly appointed registered surveyor directly.
 NSW LRS will direct that surveyor to add the following notation to the plan form: